luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **copy** (const PublicKey &): The given PublicKey

-: Creates a new publicKey by copying a given one.
+Usage: Creates a new publicKey by copying a given one.

 <br>